dotnet/EntityFramework.Docs/entity-framework/ef6/modeling/code-first/dbsets.md

 caps.latest.revision: 3
 ---
 # Defining DbSets
-When developing with the Code First workflow you define a derived DbContext that represents you session with the database and exposes a DbSet for each type in your model.
+When developing with the Code First workflow you define a derived DbContext that represents your session with the database and exposes a DbSet for each type in your model.
 This topic covers the various ways you can define the DbSet properties.

 ## DbContext with DbSet properties